The philosophy of systems

 Cartesian Dualism: views the mind as standing apart from the body; the mind controls, interacts with and reacts to the body.
 (After Descartes)

-Wisdom is the ability to respond effectively to knowledge.
+Wisdom is the ability to respond effectively to knowledge in new situations

 Knowledge is information that is accurate or true enough to be useful.

-Knowledge represents what exists well enough to help us manipulate what exists, and predict its behavior.
+Knowledge represents what exists – to help us manipulate it or predict its behavior.

 The members of a social species necessarily see the world similarly.